 - Start with a simple Q-tip around the speaker area.
 Make sure you don’t push too hard on the speaker mesh.

 - If that doesn’t take the accumulated gunk off around the speaker, try adding a very small amount of isopropyl alcohol to a Q-tip and try it.
 Be sure to squeeze as much excess alcohol as you can out of the Q-tip before going near your Airpods.

-- If you still can’t get everything off, you can try using Fun-Tak or other reusable mounting putty.
-Just knead a small bit of the mounting putty until it is soft and pliable, then press it into the speaker and pull it away.
+- If you still can’t get everything off, you can try using a cleaning putty, Fun-Tak, or other reusable mounting putty.
+Just knead a small bit of the putty until it is soft and pliable, then press it into the speaker and pull it away.
 Do not press hard or you could damage the Airpods.
 You may need to repeat this a few times to get everything.

-- If there are still hard to remove deposits inside the speaker opening then you can resort to a toothpick.
+- If there are still hard to remove deposits inside the speaker opening then you can resort to a toothpick or floss pick.
 Be very careful with this, as you could easily damage your speaker.
-Carefully scrape away deposit around the speaker mesh.
+Carefully scrape away deposits around the speaker mesh.
 Avoid the speaker mesh as much as possible to avoid causing permanent damage.

 - Wipe the outside of the Airpods with a lint-free cloth.
 You can dampen it slightly with isopropyl alcohol if necessary.